Information cascade on networks and phase transitions: I. Introduction

 In this model, there is a transition between a state in which most voters make the correct choices and a state in which most voters are wrong.
 This is an absorption transition that belongs to a non-equilibrium transition \cite{Hin,Lu}.
 In the symmetric case, we demonstrate that the phase transition is continuous and the universality class is the same as the nonlinear P\'{o}lya model.
+The network affects only the super-normal transition point.
 In this paper, we discuss the relation between a universal function and networks.
-By contrast, in the asymmetric case, it is a discontinuous phase transition.
-The gap in discontinuous phase transition depends on the network.
+In contrast, in the asymmetric case, it is a discontinuous phase transition.
+The gap in the discontinuous phase transition depends on the network.

 The remainder of this paper is organized as follows.
-In Section II, we introduce networks that have the parameter $\omega$.
-In Section III, we introduce our voting model and mathematically defined two types of voters: independents and herders.
-In Section IV, we combined the voting model with the networks and considered the phase transition.
+In Section II, we introduce networks with the parameter $\omega$.
+In Section III, we introduce our voting model mathematically and define two types of voters: independents and herders.
+In Section IV, we combine the voting model with the networks and consider the phase transition.
 In Section V, numerical simulations are performed to confirm the phase transition.
 Finally, the conclusions are presented in Section VI.
 In Appendix A, we show the relation between our voting model and the elephant walk model \cite{ele}.